 We fully understand that the service is more than just you being happy with the outcome.
 Our service and standard is about holding ourselves to the highest standard possible and this includes in sanitation as well as artistry.

 When it comes to sanitation, our artists go all out.

 Our artists know to wash their brushes not just with brush cleanser, but with antibacterial cleanser.
 They also know to use 70% alcohol (not 99% as it evaporates too quickly to actually kill all the bacteria, viruses, etc.).

-Our artists also clean their hands, not just with sanitizer but with wipes as well as good old fashioned water and soap cleansing.
-As artists, we will use our hands as tools sometimes so it is more than just sanitizing but cleansing and removing other debris to provide a clean application.
+Our artists also clean their hands, not just with sanitizer but with wipes and good old-fashioned water and soap cleansing.
+As artists, we sometimes use our hands as tools, so it is more than just sanitizing but cleansing and removing other debris to provide a clean application.

 Whether you are using our hairstylists or makeup artists or others, that they put makeup sanitation first.
-Make sure they have a clean kit, clean brushes, and disposable applicators (throw aways).
+Ensure they have a clean kit, brushes, and disposable applicators (throwaways).

 MAKEUP SANITATION & HYGIENE IS TOP PRIORITY FOR US.